The flexibility of a liberal arts degree and the skills of a professional degree.

 Public Affairs majors are typically interdisciplinary degrees designed to bring students to a deeper understanding of their roles as public servants – which, broadly defined, includes employees of government and not-for-profit organizations, elected officials, members of boards and communities at the local level, volunteers, and philanthropists, etc. – in the context of civic engagement.
 The major provides students with the substantive knowledge, analytical skills, and perspectives needed to respond effectively and fairly to major contemporary social problems and issues that affect our communities globally.

-Schools who offer an Undergraduate Program (respondents to 2018 NASPAA Undergraduate Survey)
+(respondents to 2019 NASPAA Undergraduate Survey)

 Frequently Asked Questions